SuperBrainBro/HitchBug/README.md

 * Weird but intentional bugs.

-* And EXTREMELY GOOD MUSIC.

-## Made for Wowie Jam 2.
-Made in 2 days!
-By Vincent Jenei
+* And EXTREMELY GOOD MUSIC. #Looking back at it, the music wasnt that good.
+I was just proud of myself that I produced it all on my own in BeatBox.